domRiddle/ASF/FAQ.md

 **Q:** Can ASF idle items from Steam games, such as CS:GO or Unturned?

 **A:** **No**, this is against Steam ToS and Valve clearly stated that with last wave of community bans for farming TF2 items.
 ASF is a Steam cards farming program, not game items farmer - it doesn't have any capability of farming game items, and it's not planned to add such feature in the future, ever, mainly because of violating Steam terms of use.
-Please do not ask us about this.
+Please do not ask about this - the best you can get is a report from some salty user and you having problems.

 ***